4 Things A Vitamin B12 Deficiency Can Lead To

 These recipes feature foods that provide B12:

 To help meet daily needs, Dr. Weil recommends a B-complex supplement that contains a full spectrum of B vitamins, including thiamine, B12, riboflavin and niacin.
 Be aware though that so often a B complex provides only a moderate amount of B12, and an additional supplement may be necessary.
+B12 has traditionally been given in higher doses via injection due to the inconsistency of digestive absorption.
+Research shows that for many, this is unnecessary but may require higher than typical dosing or a sublingual (under the tongue) form.
 It is always a good idea to have your provider monitor vitamin B12 levels in blood to ensure you are getting enough, particularly if you are on any of the medications listed above.

 Today’s Health Topics